Tarif-Khan/Property-Recommendation-System/SETUP.md

 - NVIDIA GPU with CUDA support (optional, for better performance)
 - NVIDIA CUDA drivers installed on your system

+## Data Requirements

+The system requires a JSON dataset file at `data/appraisals_dataset.json`.
+The setup script will:

+- Check if this file exists
+- Offer to create a sample dataset file if it doesn't exist (for testing purposes)
+- Allow you to continue without it (but the application will likely fail)

 ## Setup and Run Instructions

 ### For Windows Users